sameer5504/My-MoneyPal---Smart-Personal-Finance-Manager/README.md

 ---

 ## 📄 License
-This project is for educational purposes.git clone https://github.com/your-username/your-repo-name.git
+This project is for educational purposes.